MicrosoftDocs/dynamics-365-intelligent-order-management/topics/Backorder and Preorder.md

    iii.Goto **Backorders** and turn **On** the capability.

    iv.
-Once it is enabled, you will see a section to add **Cancelation SLA**.
+Once it is enabled, you will see a section to add **Cancellation SLA**.
 Here you could enter the number of days upto
         which you want to try on fulfilling the backorder.
 After that tenure, the order will be automatically canceled.

    ![Backorder Product.](media/Backorder.png)